h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/com/ncr/ATMMonitoring/dao/BankCompanyDAO.rst

 .. java:method:: public BankCompany getBankCompany(Integer id)
    :outertype: BankCompanyDAO

-   Gets the bank company.
+   Gets the bank company with the given id.

    :param id: the id
-   :return: the bank company
+   :return: the bank company, or null if it doesn't exist

 listBankCompanies
 ^^^^^^^^^^^^^^^^^